-Friday the 13th and the full moon were in full effect for race four of the GGYC Friday night series.
+Friday the 13th and the full moon were in full effect for race four of the GGYC Friday night beer can series.
 We were excited to get our Spectra mainsail back from the sail maker after some major alterations so the first thing we needed to do was get the batons back in the sail.
 This sounded easy enough, batons go in the sail then baton pockets get tied shut.
 Except for the fact that every baton ended up being too long.
 So the pre-race setup started with Brad taking a hacksaw to the batons.
 With the batons sorted we loaded up with our guest race crew and headed out to the race course.

 Winds were fairly typical for a summer evening on San Francisco Bay with speeds ranging from 15-20 knots out of the West.
 We motored up the race course to a spot were we thought we could hoist the main.
 As we tried to connect the clue to the boom we realized that the sail was too short and would not reach the end of the outhaul cylinder.
 At this point we were about 30 minutes away from the start of the race so we kind of needed to get our sails up and head over to the start line.